-For instance, I’m putting this knowledge to use by switching from Verizon to Republic Wireles.
+For instance, I’m putting this knowledge to use by switching from Verizon to Republic Wireless.
 I’m getting rid of the iPhone, but I’m saving a ton of money.
-I’m a Mac addict, but the reality is, the iPhone doesn’t increase my quality of life one bit.
+I’m a Mac addict, but the reality is, that the iPhone doesn’t increase my quality of life one bit.

 The same is true with all the kinds of televisions that have come out since we bought our TV many years ago.
 Sure, TVs are "smart" now.
 But the reality is that one of these new gadgets won't increase our level of happiness.